wakoliVotes/Network-Science-Facebook-Social-Networks/README.md

 ### Conclusion
 - Using past **[Data](https://www.kaggle.com/ishandutta/facebook-large-pagepage-network-data-set)**, it was possible to visualize the Facebook connections
 - The main **Python** libraries and packages used were **networkx, pandas and matplotlib**
+- As shown with the **Facebook** network, people have varying connections with varied degrees based on their links